Table of Contents

 Tips for Successful Employment in Saudi Arabia

-2. Dress modestly: When it comes to work clothing, dress modestly and respect local cultural customs.
+- Dress modestly: Regarding work clothing, dress modestly and respect local cultural customs.
 Professionalism and modesty are highly regarded in Saudi Arabian businesses.

-5. Build effective professional connections: Develop strong working connections with clients, supervisors, and peers.
+- Build effective professional connections: Develop strong connections with clients, supervisors, and peers.
 The business culture in Saudi Arabia places a high value on networking and establishing personal contacts.

-6. Keep up with local laws and ordinances: To maintain compliance, stay knowledgeable about local labor laws and regulations.
+- Keep up with local laws and ordinances: Stay knowledgeable about local labor laws and regulations to maintain compliance.
 Learn about industry-specific legislation, rights, and duties regarding employment.

 The Bottom Line